-For purposes of sector-based crediting programs, a crediting period is a span of years representing the time during which the reference level is applicable for purposes of determining crediting.
-Crediting periods must be updated according to the schedule in Chapter 14, subparagraph (c).
+For purposes of sector-based crediting programs, a crediting period is a span of years representing the time during which the reference levelcrediting baseline is applicable for purposes of determining crediting.
+The cGrediting periods must be updated according to the schedule in Chapter 14, subparagraph (c) begins when the sector plan is completed and continues until 2050.